-Location: Second Floor, College Center C-208, across from the cafeteria
+Location: : Second Floor, College Center C-208, across from the cafeteria.
+Service hours for the 2022/2023 are not yet scheduled.
+ATM available in Welcome Center.

 Affinity Federal Credit Union is a member-owned, not-for-profit, full-service financial institution and the largest credit union headquartered in NJ.
 We are a community providing financial education and financial solutions to our members.
 At Affinity, we do not pay shareholders, and our profits go back to members in the form of better rates, fewer fees, and friendly service.
 As a student of RVCC, you are already eligible to join Affinity and begin taking advantage of all the benefits membership has to offer.
 Once you are an Affinity member, your immediate family and household members are also eligible.
 Join today and learn more about our full range of products and services, including checking and savings accounts, loans, online and mobile banking, and much more.